OpenRedstoneEngineers/Rules/README.md

 **Note**: If you see something that gets a strong emotional reaction out of you (anger, fear, shock, etc.), and you feel like sharing it, take a few minutes to fact check it first.
 Look it up, see if you can find other independent sources for the information, or if someone else has already done a fact check on it.
 It takes just a little bit of mindfulness and a couple minutes out of your day to make sure you're not spreading misinformation.

-### No NSFW (18+) content.
+### No Adult (NSFW) Content.
+All content should be suitable for a general audience.
+Mild references or innuendo may be acceptable, but anything explicit, graphic, or overtly sexual is not allowed.
+If you’re unsure, please check with a moderator before posting.
 This applies to any and all content, including, but not limited to, messages, media, skins, and builds.

 ### Content which staff cannot safely or reasonably moderate is not permitted.
 This includes, but is not limited to: